Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-physics/readme.md

 ![](K.gif "Make a concave object strictly-convex with Blender's Convex Hull function.")

 {% alert type="success" %}
 Once you've gotten to this point, you are ready to look at adding a custom animation and creating a `.device_machine` tag, so that we can have the platform move us around!
-This page is currently under construction, check back here in the future or [return to the hub to review your progress.](~object-importing)
+This next section is [available here](~blender-object-creation-animation)
 {% /alert %}